ab3099/data-analytics-power-bi-report541/README.md

    - Rename [store_type] to [Store Type]

-## Milestone 2: Part 3- Importing and Transforming Customer Data
+## Milestone 2:
+3. Importing and Transforming Customer Data

 ### Overview:

-Task 5 involves importing and transforming customer data from the Customers folder.
+This task involves importing and transforming customer data from the Customers folder.
 This task requires downloading the Customers.zip file, unzipping it locally, and then importing the data into Power BI.
 The data is organized into three CSV files, one for each region, with the same column format.

 ### Steps: